 Is Experian Boost worth it?

 Experian Boost is a credit-building tool that can instantly raise your FICO score by giving you credit for bills you already pay.
-You can also use Experian’s free credit monitoring service to see your credit score for free, then benefit from credit monitoring and alerts that help you stay on top of your credit and your progress.
-While Experian Boost can be used in conjunction with the Experian mobile app, you can also use the tool on a desktop.
+You can also use Experian’s free credit monitoring service to see your credit score for free, as well as benefit from credit monitoring and alerts that help you stay on top of your credit.
+While you can use Experian Boost in conjunction with the Experian mobile app, you can also use the tool on a desktop.

 So is Experian Boost worth it?
 Considering there’s no charge to use it, credit expert John Ulzheimer says certain types of consumers can benefit.